FabricMC/fabric-docs/develop/dynamic-registry.md

 2. Other modders can add new content through data packs instead of patching your code.
 3. Players can override default values, such as a mana cost or upgrade price in a skills registry, by replacing data entries in a data pack.
 4. Dynamic registry data is world-specific.
 It loads when a world opens and is cleared when that world closes.

-### What Problems Do They Solve? {#what-problems-do-they-solve}

-Dynamic registries solve the "hardcoded content" problem.
+5. Dynamic registries solve the "hardcoded content" problem.
 Instead of baking every skill, quest, or upgrade directly into Java code with enums or static lists, you define a blueprint in code and let the actual content come from data.

 ## Creating a Dynamic Registry {#creating-a-dynamic-registry}